md-gulam-quddus/learn-git-github-1.0/README.md

 ## Instructions

-You can copy the json from settings.json file and paste it into your VS Code settings.json file.
-Also you will find all the plugins that I use.
+You can copy the json from text files and paste it into your VS Code text file.

 ### TOTAL TEXT FILES